julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

 I'm a technical support engineer and software consultant (project management, web dev).
-I live in San Francisco, California and work remotely.
+I work remotely from San Francisco, California.

 I do technical support at [Block](https://www.linkedin.com/in/julianeon/), where I oversee a busy Slack room.
 I also did technical support at Apollo GraphQL, Ripple and PagerDuty - [product support](product_support.md).
 At my consultancy, Excelsitor, I focused on cryptocurrency projects.